Exabyte-io/documentation/docs/collaboration/organizations/roles.md

 ## Regular Members

-All other non-administrative users belonging to a certain organization are then classed as **Regular Members**, and they are managed by the Owner and Administrators with elevated privileges.
+All other non-administrative users belonging to a certain organization are then classed as **Regular Members**, and as such they are managed by the Owner and Administrators with elevated privileges.

 ## People